-Sweets is depressed, looses his knack and decides it's time for time off to recover his root motivation for the job or switch to actually helping psychiatric patients.
-A corpse, dragged in a tree by a chewing bobcat (lynx), is identified as Korean American Pak.
-His wife Emma believed he was o business-trip while he took a 'couples therapy course' in a Virginian Indian reservation with his mistress.
+Sweets is depressed, loses his knack and decides it's time for time off to recover his root motivation for the job or switch to actually helping psychiatric patients.
+A corpse, dragged in a tree by a chewing bobcat (lynx), is identified as Korean-American, Pak.
+His wife Emma believed he was on business-trip while he actually took part in a 'couples therapy course' on a Virginian Indian reservation with his mistress.
 Unable to work there officially, Booth takes Bones there as undercover couple Tony and Roxie.
 They discover the pseudo-Indian shaman isn't even the wrest fake, nor the only one with an alibi.
-Aristoo gets the team to help Camile despite her misplaced pride when an identity thief wrecks her life.
+Aristoo convinces the team to help Camile despite her misplaced pride when an identity thief wrecks her life.

 Did You Know?

 Bones and Booth typically use the undercover names of Wanda and Buck, respectively.
-In this episode, however, they abandoned those familiar monikers in favor of "Tony" and "Roxy".
-Which they use in their first undercover episode the woman in the sand.
+In this episode, however, they abandoned those familiar monikers in favor of "Tony" and "Roxie".
 See more

 Hodgins says that the flies and soil "co-exist" on a Native American "reservation in Virginia".
 But even though there are eleven officially recognized Native American tribes in Virginia there are no "reservations".
 See more